bradtiltonnow/ccl1200-k23/guidebook.md

 3. Name it **Vehicle Record**, set the conditions to **table=x_snc_flt_mgmt_vehicle**, and choose **Create**.

+    > In the conditions the text mentions 'fields', but it's really talking about required url parameters.
+Since you're passing table and sys_id to the page through the URL you can use those params to make a decision on which variant is served up.

     ![](images/2023-05-01-10-06-40.png)

-1. Click the flask icon at the top left of the builder window and set new test values:
+4. Click the flask icon at the top left of the builder window and set new test values:

     * table: **x_snc_flt_mgmt_vehicle**
     * sysId: **fef6b31a1b3819101363ff37dc4bcb9a**

-1. Click **Apply**.
+5. Click **Apply**.

     ![](images/2023-05-01-10-09-23.png)

-    > You should see the vehicle change to a Ram 1500.
+    > You should see the vehicle change to 2019 Ram 1500.

-1. **Save** the page.
+6. **Save** the page.

-2. Click the **Settings** toggle at the top of the builder window, change the *Order* to **-10**, and **Save**.
+7. Click the **Settings** toggle at the top of the builder window, change the *Order* to **-10**, and **Save**.

     ![](images/2023-05-01-10-10-44.png)

 ## Add an overview tab to the variant

-Now you'll add an overview tab to this page showing an over view of the record so you don't need to click into the details or related lists unless something needs to be updated.
+Now you'll add an overview tab to this page showing an overview of the record so you don't need to click into the details or related lists unless something needs to be updated.

 1. Click back into the **Editor** toggle.